remcohaszing/gatsby-remark-mermaid/README.md

 # gatsby-remark-mermaid
 ![npm](https://img.shields.io/npm/v/gatsby-remark-mermaid.svg?style=flat-square)

+**Since I no longer use Gatsby, I have no interest in maintaining this library.
+If you'd like to take over please let me know and I will redirect this repository to your account.**

 Create [mermaid](https://mermaidjs.github.io/) graphs and diagrams in your markdown files.

 This plugin uses **server-side rendering**.
 This means the svg is rendered on build time instead of having a runtime